 Torres scored in the round of 16, quarter-finals (both legs), semi-final, and the final.

-In 2014, he returned to the Vicente Calderon (via Milan), first on loan, then permanently in 2016.
+In 2014, he returned to the Vicente Calderon (via Milan), first on loan, then permanently two years later.

 45,000 fans attended his unveiling, welcoming him home with open arms and no resentment in their hearts.